Partner, Jones Day, Adjunct Professor of Law

 B.B.A., University of Texas, Austin; J.D., Stanford

 B.B.A., The University of Texas at Austin; J.D., Stanford University.
-Professor Nager has argued 13 cases before the U.S. Supreme Court.
+Professor Nager is a Partner at Jones Day.
+He has argued 13 cases before the U.S. Supreme Court.
 He has argued appeals in a wide range of subject areas, including antitrust, intellectual property, government contracts, and environmental cases, among others.
 Professor Nager's substantive specialty is employment law, doing both litigation and counseling, with particular emphasis on the areas of age discrimination, civil rights, and employee benefits law.

 Professor Nager is a member of the ABA (Labor and Employment Law Section; formerly on the Special Committee on Government Affairs; former chairman of the Civil Rights and Employment Discrimination Subcommittee) and the District of Columbia Bar (Labor Law Section).
-He is also a member of the Edward Coke Appellate American Inn of Court, the editorial advisory council of the Employee Relations Law Journal, and the advisory board of the Washington Legal Foundation.
 In January 2003, The American Lawyer featured Professor Nager as one of the nation's 45 top lawyers under the age of 45.
 In April 2004, The Legal Times named Professor Nager as one of the top 12 employment lawyers in Washington, D.C.